"The cinema is Nicholas Ray."-Jean-Luc Godard

 While Ray always looked to push boundaries in his filmmaking and in his life, Bigger Than Life may have pushed the furthest and been the most ahead of its time.
 James Mason is a respected teacher when he is stricken with a life threatening illness that can be put into remission with controlled doses of a new wonder drug, cortisone.
 When he becomes addicted to the medication it effects his job, his family & finally his sanity.
 Dealing with issues of drug addiction & mental health in 1956 was a dangerous proposition, especially in a well healed suburban environment.
 Much like Rebel reflected the youth culture in suburbia, Bigger Than Life looked hard at real problems facing adults in a matter of fact manner.
 That is was filmed in DeLuxe Color Cinemascope in 1956 only added to the “bigger than life” depiction of real problems, and the reality that Bigger Than Life was a major motion picture that pushed a meaningful social issue.

-Party Girl has a Pre-Code era plot complete with a dancer/B-girl with a heart of gold, who is always playing an angle, a corrupt mob lawyer who has a change of heart & a vicious mobster whose drive for self-protection leads to murder.
+Party Girl has a Pre-Code era setting with a Film Noir plot, complete with a dancer/B-girl with a heart of gold, who is always playing an angle, a corrupt mob lawyer who has a change of heart & a vicious mobster whose drive for self-protection leads to murder.
 Robert Taylor & Cyd Charisse play the lawyer & dancer respectively and turn in solid performances, but Lee J. Cobb as despicable crook Rico Angelo, complete with chewed cigar constantly in his mouth is all over the top malevolence.
+Ray continues his contributions to the Noir cannon, this time in color, but always true to the dark soul of a man's heart.

 The Lusty Men & Savage Innocents are all about the performances of Robert Mitchum, as an aging rodeo rider in The Lusty Men & Anthony Quinn as a primitive inuit in Savage Innocent.
 Mitchum is every bit as laconic as he normally is, but his Jeff McCloud has an earthy resolve which separates the performance from others in Mitchum’s canon.
 In this performance his appeal is not necessary of the animal variety, but born of simple needs.
 Similarly, Quinn’s Inuk’s only goal is to provide for his family, and Quinn plays those needs not in mere caricature, but in a nuanced fashion that elicits empathy for his plight, not pity.
 In both cases it is Ray’s nurturing of the performances which helps shape them as unlike others from the actors.
 As often noted, Ray’s work with actors was fundamental to his directing & these 2 performances bear that out in spades.